 OWENSVILLE, Mo.
-(April 22, 2019) — The American Red Cross is once again teaming up for the third consecutive year to host a blood drive in honor of Karen Waters Thursday, May 16, from noon to 6 p.m. at Immaculate Conception Church, 404 S. First St., Owensville.
-Since 2017, 188 units have been collected during the previous two drives in her honor.
+(April 28, 2020) — The American Red Cross is once again teaming up for a fourth consecutive year to host a blood drive in honor of Karen Waters Thursday, May 14, from 11:30 a.m. to 6 p.m. at Immaculate Conception Church, 404 S. First St., Owensville.
+Since 2017, 274 units have been collected during the previous three drives in her honor.

 In April 2016, Karen Waters was diagnosed with a very rare condition called Hemolytic Uremic Syndrome (HUS), which results in destruction of red blood cells.
 On average, only three out of every one million people are diagnosed with this each year.
 During Karen’s lengthy hospitalization, she underwent a complete plasma exchange, as well as several red blood cell transfusions.
 In total, Karen received 147 blood products.

-Recently, Karen was diagnosed with Waldenstrom Cancer, a type of blood cancer.
-Karen is currently undergoing cancer treatments and will likely need even more blood products.
-Karen and her family humbly request that you help them “pay it forward” by being a blood donor.
+In 2018, Karen was diagnosed with Waldenstrom Cancer, a type of blood cancer.
+While she is still receiving treatment, Karen and her family humbly request that you help them “pay it forward” by being a blood donor.
 By donating blood, you are choosing to save a life!

 Donors of all blood types are needed.
 Those with types O, A negative and B negative blood are encouraged to make a Power Red donation at this blood drive.
 Power Red donors give a concentrated dose of red blood cells during a single donation, allowing them to maximize their impact.
 During this type of donation, red blood cells are separated from other blood components, and the plasma and platelets are safely and comfortably returned to the donor.

 Every two seconds in the United States blood is needed to respond to patient emergencies, including accident and burn victims, heart surgery and organ transplant patients, and those receiving treatment for leukemia, cancer or sickle cell disease.
-The Red Cross must collect more than 13,000 blood and platelet donations every day for the patients at about 2,600 hospitals nationwide.
+The Red Cross must collect nearly 13,000 blood and more than 2,600 platelet donations every day for the patients at about 2,500 hospitals nationwide.

 How to donate blood